Don-Li/online_retail_II_UCI/retail_report.md

 # Task 0: Loading libraries

-To keep my work as minimialist as possible, I will use only three packages, `data.table`, `lubridate`, and `rjags`.
+To keep my work as minimalist as possible, I will use only three packages, `data.table`, `lubridate`, and `rjags`.

 ```r